Bio Defense

 Transforming the way we protect those who protect us.

-Our Bio Defense outreach goes far beyond concerns over bioterrorism.
-NCBiotech and partners -- North Carolina’s small companies, researchers and military representatives -- are thinking more broadly.
-We work to provide vaccines for soldiers, to protect the food supply, and to find how best to deploy novel technologies that will protect our soldiers and heal those who sustain wounds in battle.
+North Carolina's Bio Defense outreach goes far beyond concerns over bioterrorism.
+NCBiotech and its partners, including North Carolina's small businesses, researchers, and military representatives, think more broadly.
+We work to safeguard the food supply, provide vaccines and novel technologies to protect soldiers, and deploy novel technologies to help heal those wounded in battle.

 Information on North Carolina's Bio Defense companies in North Carolina can be found in the NCBiotech Company Directory.